I'm a new mom, newbie wife, who works as a nurse, and grew up with the family's salon business.

-An Overview of Digital Perming (Also Known as a Digi-Perm or Hot Perm)
+What Is Digital Perming (Also Known as a Digi-Perm or a Hot Perm)?

 When done properly, digital perming should produce big, soft curls that are more defined when the hair is dry.
 The entire process, including a cut, takes about three hours.
 Because digi-perm uses heat, it cannot be used near the scalp.
 Spiral and small curls are also more difficult to do with this kind of perm.

 - Digi-perms take longer than cold perms and tend to be more expensive.

 - The curls from this kind of perm are bigger and look more natural.

 - The procedure makes hair look smooth and shiny.